Sriti-Sancharika-prof/adaptive-fir-audio-enhancement/README.md

 > Variance comparison of filtered chunk outputs.

 - Lower variance interpreted as improved noise suppression
-- Corresponding filter output selected and merged into final signal
+- Corresponding filter output selected and merged into the final signal

 This mechanism enables adaptive control of: